8 Aerobatic Stars Flying Solo at 2025 Airshows

 Aircraft: Extra 330SC

-Why watch: One of the most recognized names in airshow entertainment, balancing competition credentials with crowd-pleasing performance.
-His smoke/pyrotechnic integration sets industry standards.
+One of the most recognized names in airshow entertainment.
+He balances competition credentials with crowd-pleasing performance in a way few achieve.
+His smoke and pyrotechnic integration sets the industry standard.

 2025 presence: Major shows nationwide, extensive schedule.